 When a player breaks one of the established rules, they leave their palace on the court and move to an elimination line.
 The line starts next to square number one.
 All other players move up to fill the eliminated player’s place while a new player from the line fills the last open spot.

-When to Play Nine Square
+When to Play 4 square Volleyball

 - Youth groups meetings